 The key is to promote your products in a helpful and informative way without being too pushy.

-One way to do this is by writing blog posts that provide an in-depth look at a particular product and how it can benefit businesses.
+One way to do this is by writing blog posts that provide an in-depth look at affiliate marketing products and how it can benefit businesses.
 You can use online tools like a sentence rewriter to help you create engaging copy for your audience and nail down the right tone.

 Remember, your goal is to help businesses make informed decisions, not push them into buying something they don't need.